CodingGagan/markdown_test/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integrations.md

 ## Viewing account-level tags

 Account-level tags are applied (as labels) to all the Assets built from resources defined under a given AWS account.
-You can filter AWS resources in the Kubecost Assets View (or API) by account-level tags by adding them ('tag:value') in the Label/Tag filter.
+You can filter AWS resources in the nOps Assets View (or API) by account-level tags by adding them ('tag:value') in the Label/Tag filter.

 If a resource has a label with the same name as an account-level tag, the resource label value will take precedence.

-Modifications incurred on account-level tags may take several hours to update on Kubecost.
+Modifications incurred on account-level tags may take several hours to update on nOps.

 Your AWS account will need to support the `organizations:ListAccounts` and `organizations:ListTagsForResource` policies to benefit from this feature.